 Because both types of corporate cards are often issued by other firms and not by your primary bank, they may also require you and your team to spend a significant amount of time each month consolidating records and information on spending, payments, and rewards on different platforms.

-How easy is the application process and how will my credit limit be determined?
+How easy is the application process and how will your credit limit be determined?

 With credit cards — and even with charge cards — the card provider is taking on credit risk by betting on whether or not customers will repay their balances.
 Different providers think about underwriting this risk in different ways, which can materially impact the process of getting approved for a credit card and what your spending limit is.